 I feel like I just wrote about Ellen DeGeneres and Portia de Rossi buying designer John Saladino’s romantic stone house known as “The Villa” in Montecito, so I was surprised when I looked it up and realized it was actually four years ago (time flies!).

 That’s actually a long time for these serial house flippers to stay put in one house, so they must have really liked it there.
 And who can blame them?
 It’s a pretty special place.

 I pulled up the old photos of what it looked like when they bought the property so we can see how it’s changed since then.
 Take a look!

-I originally wrote about Saladino’s villa in 2010 when it was on the market for $24.5 million.
+I first wrote about Saladino’s villa in 2010 when it was on the market for $24.5 million.

 It was built around 1930 by architect Wallace Frost, but by the time Saladino bought it in 2001, it was, as Veranda described it, “a romantic ruin.”
 He said at the time, “Part of the immediate appeal of the house was its mix of grandeur and modesty.”

-Saladino spent four years restoring it and wrote a book called Villa about his love affair with the house:
+Saladino spent four years restoring it and wrote a book called Villa about his love affair with the house (Amazon affiliate link):

 It came out in 2009.
 It’s amazing how much hardcover copies of this are going for right now!
 Wow.